 Use Strength to select how strongly the light effects overlay the image.
 You can change the appearance of the light spots with the Hardness: a low hardness ensures soft spots, a high hardness ensures stronger contours.
 You can change the appearance of the light spots with the hardness: a low hardness ensures soft spots, a high hardness ensures stronger contours.
 You can use the Color selector to change the color of the light spots and make them particularly suitable or particularly contrasting to your motifs.
 How often the light spots appear during the display duration of the effect is determined by the setting of the Minimum distance between the fluctuations.
-The greater the minimum distance, the less frequently a light

-STAGES To make the effect appear after an irregular time pattern, you can animate the minimum distance with a curve.
+The greater the minimum distance, the less frequently a light STAGES To make the effect appear after an irregular time pattern, you can animate the minimum distance with a curve.
+Example of the effect's impact

+Original image without effect

 Image with Light Leaks Overlay

 13.4 Shadow overlay